ITSLeeds/TDS/coursework-template.md

 The information below provides guidance on the coursework.
 The fundamentals are:

--   Deadline: Friday 15th May, 14:00
+-   Deadline: Friday 14th May, 14:00
--   Format: a PDF file (max 10 pages) and an Rmd file or a .zip file containing the Rmd file and minimal dataset needed to reproduce the results if possible (40 MB max size)
+-   Format: a PDF file (max 10 pages) and an Rmd file in a .zip file containing the Rmd file and minimal dataset needed to reproduce the results if possible (40 MB max size)
--   Template: You can download a template .Rmd file as the bais of your
+-   Template: You can download a template .Rmd file as the basis of your
     submission:
     <https://github.com/ITSLeeds/TDS/raw/master/coursework-template.Rmd>